DanielCoffey1/AutoF11/README.md

 ### Key Injection

 AutoF11 uses `SendInput` to send keyboard input to the foreground window.
+If the window isn't in the foreground or `SendInput` fails, it automatically falls back to `PostMessage` for better compatibility.
 For elevated target windows, the application may prompt for elevation if needed.

 ### Strategies

-- **F11**: Standard fullscreen toggle key
+- **F11**: Standard fullscreen toggle key (works for most browsers and applications)
 - **Alt+Enter**: Common alternative for games and media players
 - **Win+Up**: Windows key combination for maximizing windows
+- **TryF11ThenAltEnter**: Tries F11 first, then automatically falls back to Alt+Enter if F11 doesn't work (default for unknown apps)
 - **None**: Disable auto-fullscreen for specific apps

+The `TryF11ThenAltEnter` strategy intelligently detects if F11 worked by checking if the window became borderless (fullscreen indicator).
+If F11 worked, it skips Alt+Enter to avoid toggling back out of fullscreen.

 ## Configuration